soundpress/RulesOfNYC/docs/c19/index.rst

 (f) Exclusive Listing means that the Broker has been given the right to be the only Broker for a particular transaction.
 Usually the right will be limited to a specific period of time.

 (g) License in this Chapter means a License to be a Taxicab Broker.

+(h) Related Party or Parties means a spouse, domestic partner, child, grandchild, parent, sibling, or grandparent; a parent, child or sibling of a spouse or domestic partner; and a spouse, or domestic partner of a parent, child or sibling of any natural person who is a Broker, or, if a Broker is a Business Entity, of any natural person who is a partner, member, shareholder and/or officer of a Broker.